-For the best example of the worst city planning, go to the Pudong area of Shanghai, says Kent Larson, an expert in city design and co-director of City Science, at Massachusetts Institute of Technogy’s (MIT) Media Lab in the United States.
+For the best example of the worst city planning, go to the Pudong area of Shanghai, says Kent Larson, an expert in city design and co-director of City Science at Massachusetts Institute of Technology’s (MIT) Media Lab in the United States.

 “It’s a perfect example of what happens when you design for cars, not people.”

-Larson, who practiced as an architect for 15 years before joining MIT’s Media Lab, got his first degree in anthropology.
+Larson, who practised as an architect for 15 years before joining MIT’s Media Lab, got his first degree in anthropology.
 That makes him interested in people and their behaviour.

 “People come first,” he says, before wowing crowds with his lab’s array of remarkable technologies.

-Larson’s lab is working on a pathway to reinventing our cities so that they work better for the people who live in them, making us healthier, more propserous and happier.
+Larson’s lab is working on a pathway to reinventing our cities so that they work better for the people who live in them, making us healthier, more prosperous and happier.